-The typical PSP student is a person who cannot justify the significantly higher cost of the other schools in the area.
-For example, the only other graduate school that offers a doctorate in clinical psychology in the Sacramento area will charge about two and a half times the cost PSP charges, for an equivalent program.
+The typical PSP student is a person who cannot justify the significantly higher cost of most other graduate programs in psychology.
+It is typical for a graduate school offering a program that is equivalent to that offered at PSP to charge more than \$150,000 for the full program.
 They would argue that their program is not 'equivalent' because their program is both accredited and APA-approved.
 Yet, we are certain that the prospective student will not receive a better education at this other school, so what will you get for the significantly higher tuition?
 The answer lies in the issue of accreditation and, in the case of this school, approval by the APA.